mitliagkas/mitliagkas.github.io/dl-theory-class-papers-2019.md

 ---
 layout: default
-permalink: /ift6085-papers/
+permalink: /ift6085-papers-2019/
 ---

-(Winter 2018) IFT6085: Class bibliography
+IFT6085: Class bibliography
 =========

-**This list was created in early 2018 for the first edition of this class.
-An updated list will be available by the end of February 2019 [here](/ift6085-papers-2019).**
+**This list was created in early 2018 for the first edition of this class, and will be updated with recent advances soon.**

-This is a (non-exhaustive) list of recent papers that include theoretical or theory-driven work that applies on deep learning.
+This is a non-exhaustive list of relatively recent papers that include theoretical or theory-driven work that applies on deep learning.

 We will draw from this list for the seminar section of the class, including student paper presentations.
 Students are welcome to suggest other papers that they like as long as they